Partnering with Families

 The topics for events are chosen by the enrolled families via the Parent Education and Interest Survey.
 (English / Spanish)

 All families will be offered an opportunity to participate in a family partnership agreement.
 As part of the goal setting process Head Start staff and families can learn from each other.
 Families can identify hopes and dreams for themselves or their family as a whole and Head Start staff will partner with the family to find ways to reduce/eliminate barriers as parents/caregivers move towards those dreams.
+Some examples of family partnerships include the following:

 (driving a car, speaking a second language, car repair)